koniarik/vari/README.md

 ```
 Note that signature of uwrap is `uvref<B,T> uwrap<B>(T item)`, this works as we allow natural conversion of `uvref` to `uvptr`, but not the other way around.

+WARNING: `uvref` is movable object, once moved-from, it is put into `null` state - something not
+possible otherwise.
+It shall not be used in this state in any matter except to be assigned-to.

 ## Access API

 Given that we do have a `vptr`, how to access it?
 All variants share the same approach to API, so the name of methods are the same.